 The world of bodybuilding is full of similar deceptions.

-The noobs’ heads are filled with lies coming from movies, social media, forums, magazines and fairy tales told at the gym by the big brahs.
+The noobs’ heads are filled with lies coming from movies, social media, forums, magazines and fairy tales told by the big brahs at the gym.
 The ignorance is still going strong despite the fact that there’s plenty of information refuting the mainstream bodybuilding dogma.

 The world of muscle is swimming in purposely created complexity.
 The rules that lifters have to follow are endless.